-His most recent album, Evidence Of Things Not Seen, is a James Baldwin-inspired portrait of right now that was created with Auckland, New Zealand-based producer SoulChef.
+His most recent album, Evidence Of Things Not Seen, is a James Baldwin-inspired portrait of right now that was created with Aotearoa-based producer SoulChef.
 It has been described by critics as Teodros' strongest album yet, after a decade of notable releases that also include Colored People's Time Machine, Children Of The Dragon, and CopperWire's Earthbound (a space opera of a hip hop ride set in the year 2089, recorded with fellow Ethiopian-American artists Meklit and Burntface).

 In 2015, Teodros made his speculative fiction debut with a story published in Octavia's Brood: Science Fiction Stories from Social Justice Movements, and in 2016 he graduated from the Clarion West Writers Workshop for Speculative Fiction.
 His writing has also been published by The Feminist Wire and Okayafrica.